DaliangNing/iCAMP1/Examples/SimpleOTU/ReadMe.md

 2.2- Install iCAMP.

-- iCAMP is available from CRAN now.
-You can install it directly in R with following code.
+- iCAMP versions <=1.3.4 are available from CRAN, which can be installed directly in R with following code.
 ```
 install.packages("iCAMP")
 ```

 - Install another version:
-  - Download an iCAMP version from this repository iCAMP1/RPackage/AllVersions.
+  - Download an iCAMP version from this repository iCAMP1/RPackage/AllVersions (https://github.com/DaliangNing/iCAMP1/tree/master/RPackage/AllVersions).
   - Open R, install or update following packages: vegan, parallel, permute, ape, bigmemory, nortest, minpack.lm, Hmisc.
   ```
-  install.packages(c("vegan", "permute", "ape", "bigmemory", "nortest", "minpack.lm", "Hmisc"))
+  install.packages(c("vegan", "permute", "ape", "bigmemory", "nortest", "minpack.lm", "Hmisc", "DirichletReg"))
   ```
   - Open R, click Packages/install package from local file, then select the file.
 For windows, select the .zip file.
 For Mac/Linux, select the .gz file.
 Alternatively, in Linux sytem, if you open R in a terminal, use following command to install from the .gz file (revise "/Path/to/the/folder" to the real path of the .gz file on your computer, revise "xxx" to the version number of iCAMP):
   ```